 - A. The Mayor is the presiding officer of the Town Council.
 In this capacity, the Mayor is responsible for developing Council agendas in cooperation with the Town Manager and leading Council meetings. - B. The Mayor recommends various standing committee appointments to the Council for approval.1 This will be done at a Council meeting in December of each year.
 When making committee recommendations, the Mayor should attempt to balance shared responsibilities and opportunities among Council Members.
-The Mayor may also appoint citizens to committees not established by Town ordinance or resolution as s/hethe Mayor deems appropriate. - C. With regard to decisions made by a majority of the Town Council, t he title of Mayor is responsible for carries with it the responsibility of communicating with the Town Council (in conformance with the Brown Act), Town Manager, members of the public, and the media regarding decisions made by a majority of the Town Council. - E.The Mayor also represents the Council at official and ceremonial occasions. - E. The Mayor performs special duties consistent with the Mayoral office, including, but not limited to: signing of documents on behalf of the Town, issuing proclamations, serving as the official voting delegate for various municipal advocacy groups, and delivering the State of the Town Address at his or her discretion.2 The Town Council will determine any additional authority or duties that the Mayor shall perform. - D.F.
-In the event that one or more members of a Town Board, Commission, or Committee act in a manner contrary to approved Town policies, the Mayor may counsel those members.
+The Mayor may also appoint citizens to committees not established by Town ordinance or resolution as s/hethe Mayor deems appropriate. - C. With regard to decisions made by a majority of the Town Council, t^The title of Mayor is responsible forcarries with it the responsibility of communicating with the Town Council (in conformance with the Brown Act), Town Manager, members of the public, and the media regarding decisions made by a majority of the Town Council. - E.D.
+The Mayor also represents the Council at official and ceremonial occasions. - E. The Mayor performs special duties consistent with the Mayoral office, including, but not limited to: signing of documents on behalf of the Town, issuing proclamations, serving as the official voting delegate for various municipal advocacy groups, and delivering the State of the Town Address at his or her discretion.2 The Town Council will determine any additional authority or duties that the Mayor shall perform. - D.F.
+Special duties consistent with the Mayoral office may be delegated to the Vice Mayor in the absence of the Mayor.
+If the Vice Mayor is unavailable, the duties of the Mayor will be performed by Council Members in order of seniority.
+If those Council Members are of equal seniority, one of them will be selected at random.
+In the event that one or more members of a Town Board, Commission, or Committee acts in a manner contrary to approved Board/Commission policies and procedures, the Mayor may counsel those members about the rules set forth in the Town Commissioner Handbook.3